-- 1. A degree from an entry level occupational therapist program that is accredited by the Accreditation Council of Occupational Therapy Education (ACOTE).
-International applicants must have met all requirements for practice in their own country and graduated from an accredited or World Federation of Occupational Therapy (WFOT) approved occupational therapy program. - 2.
-Certification by the National Board for Certification in Occupational Therapy (NBCOT).
-International applicants must provide documentation that they are eligible to practice as an occupational therapist in their home country.
+1. A degree from an entry level occupational therapist program that is accredited by the Accreditation Council of Occupational Therapy Education (ACOTE).
+International applicants must have met all requirements for practice in their own country and graduated from an accredited or World Federation of Occupational Therapy (WFOT) approved occupational therapy program

-- 3. A graduate research methods course for applicants with a master's degree. - 4.
+- Certification by the National Board for Certification in Occupational Therapy (NBCOT).
+International applicants must provide documentation that they are eligible to practice as an occupational therapist in their home country. - 3.
+A graduate research methods course. - 4.
 Three letters of recommendation for applicants who do not have a master's in Occupational Therapy from EKU. - 5.
 A one-to-two page statement of professional goals. - 6.
 A resume and/or professional portfolio. - 7.
 Transcripts of undergraduate and graduate coursework. - 8.
 An online graduate application.
+Specific Criteria